-During the nine months ended September 30, 2023, there were no transfers between Level 1, Level 2, and Level 3 classified assets and liabilities.
+During the year ended December 31, 2023, there were no transfers between Level 1, Level 2, and Level 3 classified assets and liabilities.

 Risks

 In conducting its business, the principal risks and uncertainties faced by the Corporation relate primarily to the success of third-party operators, with which the Corporation holds royalty agreements, successfully developing and operating their projects, exploration and evaluation results, commodity prices underlying the Corporation's royalties, access to capital and general market conditions.
 Exploration and development of mining operations involve many risks, many of which are outside the Corporation's control.